Follow TV Tropes

 • The Disney event gacha guaranteed a cookie every 20 draws.

-• The BTS event gacha guarantees a cookie every 50 draws.
+• The BTS event gacha guaranteed a cookie every 50 draws.

-• Battle of the Bands: The "Braver Together" event focuses on B.A.D 4 (Schwarzwalder, Red Velvet, Licorice and Poison Mushroom) wanting to rule the world by upstaging BTS when they're having a concert.
+• Battle of the Bands: The "Braver Together" event also featured the B.A.D 4 (Schwarzwalder, Red Velvet, Licorice and Poison Mushroom) wanting to rule the world by upstaging BTS, who were mind their own business making a concert.

-• Beef Gate: In the second half of the Red Dragon Hunt event, the titular dragon is fought deceptively early in the act, and he is far stronger than anything you've faced beforehand with a plethora of hard hitting, relentless attacks, requiring a specially prepared team with specific Toppings and Treasures if you want to have any hope of beating it.
+• Beef Gate: In the second half of the Red Dragon Hunt event, the titular dragon is fought deceptively early in the act, and he is far stronger than anything you've faced beforehand with a plethora of hard hitting and relentless attacks.
+It is recommended that you have a specially prepared team with specific Toppings and Treasures if you want to have any hope of beating it.

-• Bland-Name Product: Bassist Cookie mentions that Black Lemonade Cookie stalks Shining Glitter on Coogle.
+• Bland-Name Product: Bassist Cookie mentions that Black Lemonade Cookie follows Shining Glitter on Coogle.

-• Bowdlerise: Not applied to the base game released worldwide, but the Chinese version that goes through this and gets approved there.
-Some cookie's appearances have been changed, like the buttons on Gingerbrave's body are now round instead of skull-shaped, and Licorice Cookie's summons don't look like skulls at all.
+• Bowdlerise: Not applied to the base game released worldwide, but in regards to the Chinese version that goes through this and gets approved there.
+Some cookie appearances have been changed, like the buttons on Gingerbrave's body now being round instead of skull-shaped, and Licorice Cookie's summons not looking like skulls at all.

-• Cartoon Meat: Stamina Jellies may not actually be meat, but their design of a delicious red blob with a Stock Femur Bone sticking out both ends is clearly intended to be evocative of meat on the bone.
+• Cartoon Meat: Stamina Jellies and Juicy Stamina Jellies may not actually be meat, but their design of a delicious red blob with a Stock Femur Bone sticking out both ends is clearly intended to be evocative of meat on the bone.

 • Cerebus Rollercoaster: Per Cookie Run tradition, events can go from silly and light-hearted to dark and foreboding and then back to laughter and sunshine.
-For example, the grim Duskgloom Sea story which details how Captain Caviar fought against Black Pearl Cookie is immediately segued to...GingerBrave attending a BTS concert.
+For example, the grim Duskgloom Sea story (which details Black Pearl Cookie's tragic Start of Darkness) is immediately segued to...GingerBrave attending a BTS concert about to be taken over by the Cookies of Darkness with their own evil music group.

 • Character Class System: While every Cookie has their own unique skill and stats, they're organized into distinct classes, which serve as a broad description of what they do in battle (and determine what kind of powder you need to level up their skill).
 These include: